Hello!

 Hutchinson Machine Learning Research Group

-I'm part of a team that is working on a model to aid in the process of transcribing audio of toddler-adult interactions.
-We are collaborating with Dr Heather Moore from the Communication Sciences and Disorders department.
-In addition to my project, I attend weekly meetings, including a reading group, a tutorial given by a student in the group, and a status meeting where each team takes turns presenting on their progress.
+I was part of a team that is creating a model to aid in the process of transcribing audio of toddler-adult interactions.
+I mainly worked with regular expressions, pandas, and forced alignment models.
+The team is collaborating with Dr Heather Moore from the Department of Speech, Language, and Hearing Sciences.
+In addition to working on my project, I attended weekly meetings, including a reading group, a tutorial given by a student in the group, and a status meeting where each team takes turns presenting on their progress.

 Language Revitalization Lab